deepaksood619/deepaksood619.github.io/docs/algorithms/graphtheory/depth-first-search-dfs.md

 Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges in the graph.

 DFS "is an algorithm for traversing or searching tree data structure.
-One starts at the root and explores as far as possible along each branch before backtracking."---[Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)
+One starts at the root and explores as far as possible along each branch before backtracking.

-DFS explores a path all the way to a leaf before backtracking and exploring another path.
-Let's take a look at an example with this type of traversal.
+### DFS Traversal of a Graph vs Tree

-When we go deep to the leaf and backtrack, this is called DFS algorithm.
+In the graph, there might be cycles and disconnectivity.
+Unlike the graph, the tree does not contain a cycle and are always connected.
+So DFS of a tree is relatively easier.
+We can simply begin from a node, then traverse its adjacent (or children) without caring about cycles.
+And if we begin from a single node (root), and traverse this way, it is guaranteed that we traverse the whole tree as there is no dis-connectivity,

 ## DFS Traversal Types

-1. **Pre-order [Root, Left, Right]**
+1. `Pre-order [Root, Left, Right]`

-2. **In-order [Left, Root, Right]**
+2. `In-order [Left, Root, Right]`

-3. **Post-order [Left, Right, Root]**
+3. `Post-order [Left, Right, Root]`

 ## Pre-order